Below are answers to some of the most frequently asked questions about LIGO.

 How will LIGO know that a signal in the data really came from an event in space?
 Can you ever be 100% certain, even when multiple labs measure the same vibration?

-- Measuring all known noise sources (e.g. earthquakes, winds, ocean waves, trucks driving by on nearby roads, farming activities, even molecular vibrations in LIGO's mirrors) with seismometers, magnetometers, microphones, and gamma ray detectors, and then filtering out the signals caused by these noise sources from our data.
+- Measuring all known noise sources (e.g., earthquakes, winds, ocean waves, traffic, farming activities, even molecular vibrations in LIGO's mirrors) with seismometers, magnetometers, microphones, and gamma ray detectors, and then filtering out the vibrations caused by these sources from our data.

 - Looking for identical, simultaneous signals from multiple detectors world-wide (LIGO, Virgo, GEO600).
 This rules out noise sources which are local to a given detector.
-The more detectors that feel the same vibration at "the same time" (accounting for a gravitational-wave's travel time between detectors), the more certain we are that the source of the vibration was not local.
+The more detectors that feel the same vibration at "the same time" (accounting for travel-time between detectors), the more certain we are that the source of the vibration was not local.

-- Comparing the signals received with theorized patterns of gravitational waves generated by known phenomena
+- Constantly comparing the signals coming out of the interferometers with theorized patterns of gravitational waves generated by known phenomena (these patterns are derived directly from the equations of general relativity).

 Why do you need to create a vacuum to get accurate data?

 1. To reduce sound vibrations.
-Sound waves are vibrations of molecules which, when they bounce off of obstacles, cause other things to vibrate, like your eardrum.
-Because the signals that LIGO needs to feel are so delicate, even a few molecules bouncing off of LIGO's mirrors could induce vibrations that could mask a gravitational wave signal.
+Sound waves are vibrations of molecules which, when they bounce off of obstacles, cause other things to vibrate (like your eardrum).
+Because the signals that LIGO needs to feel are so unimaginably delicate, even a few molecules bouncing off of LIGO's mirrors could cause vibrations that could mimic or mask a gravitational wave signal.
 This is why so much effort goes into getting rid of as much air as possible with LIGO's vacuum system.
-Since sound does not travel in a vacuum (no molecules means no sound), LIGO's vacuum environment prevents sound waves from causing vibrations on the mirrors.
-The vacuum provides a super quiet, nearly molecule-free environment in which the detector can operate and 'listen' only for gravitational waves.
+Since sound cannot travel in a vacuum (no molecules means no sound), LIGO's vacuum environment prevents sound waves from inducing vibrations in the mirrors.
+The vacuum provides a super quiet, nearly molecule-free environment in which the detector can operate and 'listen' for gravitational waves.

 How do you prevent the mirrors from detecting vibrations of the Earth?

-LIGO uses two basic strategies to shield the detectors from vibrations of the Earth.
-They are referred to as “passive” and “active” vibration isolation systems.
+LIGO uses two basic strategies to shield the detectors from Earthly vibrations.
+They are referred to as “Passive” and “Active” vibration isolation systems.
+Each one has many components, but the basics are pretty simple.

 For more about how these isolation systems work, read Vibration Isolation.